Digital art uses digital technology. And digital media are machine-readable. My art club's digital group seems unique among amateurs here.

 Illustration

-Some application software renders graphics.
+Some software renders graphics.
 Raster programs mainly paint pixels.
-Whereas the main function of vector programs is drawing paths.
+While vector programs mainly draw paths.